firasm/jupyterbook_course_template/about/syllabus_bits/policies.md

 The examination period for {{ TERM }} is {{ EXAM_PERIOD }}.
 Except in the case of examination clashes and hardships (three or more formal examinations scheduled within a 24-hour period) or unforeseen events, students will be permitted to apply for out-of-time final examinations only if they are representing the University, the province, or the country in a competition or performance; serving in the Canadian military; observing a religious rite; working to support themselves or their family; or caring for a family member.
 Unforeseen events include (but may not be limited to) the following: ill health or other personal challenges that arise during a term and changes in the requirements of an ongoing job.
-Further information on Academic Concession can be found under Policies and Regulation in the [Okanagan Academic Calendar](http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,48,0,0).
+Further information on Academic Concession can be found under Policies and Regulation in the [UBC Academic Calendar](https://vancouver.calendar.ubc.ca/campus-wide-policies-and-regulations/academic-concession).

 ## Copyright Disclaimer